Visiting Gunby: what to expect on your visit

 Toilets are available on the courtyard.
 Baby-change facilities are available on request (ask a member of the team).
 Please wear a face covering and adhere to social distancing while inside.
 The toilets are all sanitised by our facilities team throughout the day.

-The tea-room is open daily (10am to 3pm), serving a take-away only menu of hot and cold drinks, wrapped bakes, crisps and confectionery.
-Card payments only please.
+The tea-room is open daily (10am to 3pm), serving a take-away menu of hot and cold drinks, wrapped bakes, crisps and confectionery.
+Card payments are preferred.
 In line with government guidelines you're required to wear a face covering in our tea-room, including when queueing.
 Please bring one with you.
-There is no indoor or outdoor tea-room seating in line with government guidance.
+There some tables and chairs on the courtyard and near the front of the house.

 Well-behaved dogs on leads are very welcome throughout the gardens and grounds.